Air Purifiers: Can They Remove Odors From Your Home?

 Air purifiers can be very effective at removing or reducing pet smells and tobacco smoke odor.

-They also reduce allergens and cold viruses as well as help relieve symptoms of mild asthma.
-The best thing about them is that they do all the work while you sleep.
+They also reduce allergens and cold viruses and help relieve symptoms of mild asthma.
+The best thing is that air purifiers are removing odors and doing all the work while you sleep.